The B-model connection and mirror symmetry for Grassmannians

 \subsection{$A$-series conjecture and the superpotential of Eguchi, Hori and Xiong}

-In Section~\ref{s:EHX} we will recall the definition of the conjectural Laurent polynomial superpotential of Eguchi, Hori and Xiong \cite{EHX:GravQCoh} (the EHX superpotential).
-In that section we will also state in more detail and show the following comparison result. \begin{prop} The Laurent polynomial associated to the Grassmannian $X$ by Eguchi, Hori and Xiong in \cite{EHX:GravQCoh} is isomorphic to the restriction of $W_\qb$ to a certain open torus inside $\Xcheck$.
+In Section~\ref{s:EHX} we will recall the definition of the conjectural Laurent polynomial superpotential of Eguchi, Hori and Xiong \cite{EHX:GravQCoh}.
+In that section we will also state in more detail the following comparison result. \begin{thm} The Laurent polynomial $L_q$ associated to the Grassmannian $X$ by Eguchi, Hori and Xiong in \cite{EHX:GravQCoh} is isomorphic to the restriction of $W_\qb$ to a certain open torus $\mathcal T$ inside $\Xcheck$.
 The holomorphic volume form $\omega$ restricted to this torus agrees with the standard torus-invariant volume form $\omega_{\mathcal T}$. \end{thm} The proof of Theorem~\ref{t:EHXcomparison} is contained in Sections~\ref{s:EHX} and~\ref{s:omega}.